fystack/multichain-indexer/README.md

 Production-ready indexer for multiple blockchains with four cooperating workers:
 **Regular (real-time)**, **Catchup (historical)**, **Rescanner (failed/missed blocks)**, **Manual (manual blocks)**.

+This indexer is designed to be used in a multi-chain environment, where each chain is indexed independently and emits events.

+---

 ## 🚀 Quick Start

 ```bash